 High resistance to extreme temperatures

 One of the key benefits of porcelain outdoor tiles is that, whatever the unpredictable British weather brings, they’re built to withstand whatever comes their way.
 Unaffected by extremely hot or cold temperatures, you can enjoy complete peace of mind that your patio tiles are both frost and heat-resistant - all year round.
 This means there’s less chance of you having to repair any broken patio tiles that have cracked or blown due to the tile material expanding and contracting as the temperatures go up and down.

 Porcelain is a material you can count on in the long term, thanks to its exceptional strength and lasting beauty - delivering a cost-effective and durable option for decorating alfresco areas.
 When installed correctly, outdoor tiles will retain their integrity and timeless style for longer - both saving you money on replacements and avoiding unnecessary waste heading for the landfill.

 With a high chance of getting wet, outdoor tiles are also designed with built-in non-slip properties - allowing you to put health and safety at the heart of your exterior design.
-With all our exterior tiles featuring textured, anti-slip properties, you can feel confident walking on your wet tiles - even after heavy downpour.
+With all our exterior tiles featuring textured, anti-slip properties, you can feel completely confident walking on your wet patio tiles - even after heavy downpour.